Patrick Angel is committed to upholding what is right and seeking justice for those

 car accident cases and

 premises liability cases.
-Logging hundreds of hours in depositions, hearings, mediations, and arbitrations,
+Logging hundreds of hours in depositions, hearings, mediations, and trials,

 Patrick’s own experience with all aspects of a client’s case